Rastafarian & Jamaican Culture

 Jamaican Proverbs: “Time Longa Dan Rope”

-What ‘Soon Come’ Really Means When You’re in Jamaica Mi tell yuh, when yuh come to Jamaica, yuh better be ready for a thing we call Island Time, – a whole vibe where time moves at its own pace, and patience is a must.
-If yuh new to di island, let mi break it down fi yuh using one of our most classic Jamaican proverbs: "Time longa dan rope."
-Sounds simple, right?
+When yuh come to Jamaica, yuh better be ready for a thing we call Island Time – a whole vibe where time moves at its own pace, and patience is a must.
+If yuh new to di island, let mi break it down fi yuh using one of our most classic Jamaican proverbs: "Time Longa Dan Rope" – Understanding Island Time Sounds simple, right?
 But trust mi, it’s deep.
-Now, if yuh ever try …
+If you take it literally, it’s telling yuh that time is long – …

 Di Maroons of Accompong.
 Maroon festival.Rastafarian & Jamaican Culture